 Growing Conditions and General Care

-Crocus bulbs need well drained soil in a sunny to partially sunny location.
-They thrive in a soil pH of 6 to 7 and are tolerant of a wide range of soils.
-You may even grow Crocus in the lawn but be careful as they will naturalize and spread to become a potential nuisance.
+Crocus bulbs need well-drained soil in a sunny to partially sunny location.
+They thrive in a pH of 6 to 7 and tolerate a wide range of soils.
+You may even grow Crocus on the lawn, but be careful as they will naturalize and spread to become a potential nuisance.

 Plant the bulbs in groups in the garden bed for impact or even under trees, as they need little root space.
 Bulbs are planted 3 inches (7.5 cm) deep and 3 to 4 inches (7.5 to 10 cm) apart.
 Provide mulch over the planting area in very cold zones but rake it away in early spring so the flowers can emerge.
-Gardeners in zones where the winters are too harsh or too warm to plant in fall can force the Crocus bulbs indoors in time for a spring planting.
+Gardeners in zones where the winters are too harsh or too warm to plant in fall can force the Crocus bulbs indoors in time for spring planting.

 Animals can be a big problem with Crocus bulbs.
-Squirrels and other rodents will dig up the bulbs and eat them, and deer will graze on the early foliage.
+Squirrels and other rodents will dig up the bulbs and eat them, and deer graze on the early foliage.
 You can cover the spring bulb bed with wire mesh to prevent squirrel damage, and there are deer repellents you can try to prevent their feeding on your flowers.